-Those who have placed themselves under the lordship of Christ are certainly in the minority.
-If you have acknowledged God’s call on your life, accepting Jesus as your Savior from sin, you have begun to desire to follow God’s design for your life.
-All your friends might live to please themselves, but you realize that your life now belongs to God.
+Those who have committed themselves to obedience to Yeshua (Jesus) the Messiah are certainly in the minority.
+If you have acknowledged God’s call on your life and accepted Yeshua as Savior, you have repented of your sin and find that you have also begun to desire to follow God’s instructions for your life.
+All your friends might live to please themselves, but you realize that your life now belongs to your Creator.
 In a sense He purchased you — with the precious blood of His only Son — and you want to live your life to please Him.

 God wants to be first place in our lives (Exodus 20:3).
 He is to be our number-one priority, with no exceptions.
 That means that God is over me.
 His wishes come before mine.
 I must choose to go His way, not my own.

 This sounds harsh, doesn’t it?
 I know my natural reaction is to say, “Yeah?!
 Well, what about my needs?!
 What about my health?
 My time?
 After all, if I don’t take care of me, how will I be able to think about anyone else — including God?”

 I don’t think God intends for us to have a self-debasing attitude.
 After all, He created us and intends for us to care for our bodies, our health, and our genuine needs.
 However, it comes down to a question of motive.
 Is my motive for taking a bubble bath so that I can rest my body enough to stay well so that I can please God?
 Or am I putting my own personal desires ahead of what I know God wants me to do?

 Let’s talk about the litmus test of motives:

 “For everything in the world — the cravings of sinful man, the lust of his eyes and the boasting of what he has and does — comes not from the Father but from the world (1 John 2:16).”

 If I check my motive for actions against the things listed in this verse, I will immediately know whether my first priority is God — or myself!

 So let’s get practical.
 How can we ensure that God is first in our lives?